-The more you know about the institution you are applying for, the easier it will be to tailor your higher education cover letter to the specific needs, goals, and mission of the college or university.
-Whether you are targeting an Executive Director position or applying for an Adjunct Professor posting, being able to directly relate your skills and expertise to the needs of the institution will go a long way when your application is being assessed.
+The more you know about the institution you are applying for, the easier it will be to tailor your higher education cover letter to the college or university’s specific needs, goals, and mission.
+Whether targeting an Executive Director position or applying for an Adjunct Professor posting, directly relating your skills and expertise to the institution’s needs will go a long way when your application is assessed.

-Even if some of your research does not come through in your cover letter, this is excellent preparation for the interview that you are setting yourself up for with a professionally written cover letter.
-You will be better equipped to answer questions such as “Why this job?” and “How are you qualified?” if you have a thorough understanding of what the position requires.
+Even if some of your research does not come through in your cover letter, this is excellent preparation for the interview you are setting yourself up for with a professionally written cover letter.
+You will be better equipped to answer questions such as “Why this job?” and “How are you qualified?” if you thoroughly understand what the position requires.

-Dive into the college or university’s website to find key institutional characteristics, strategic goals, needs, and their educational mission.
-This is also the place you will discover the institutions “language”.
-Try to mimic the wording you find in your cover letter to that of the website and job description.
-This may set you apart from other applicants as you have put in that extra effort to gain a better understanding of what the position entails and how the institution positions itself in the educational world.
+Dive into the college or university’s website to find vital institutional characteristics, strategic goals, needs, and educational missions.
+This is also where you will discover the institution’s “language.”
+Try to mimic the wording in your cover letter to the website and job description.
+This may set you apart from other applicants.
+You have put in that extra effort to understand better what the position entails and how it positions itself in the educational world.

 Tailor Your Cover Letter for the Position

-Just because you may be sending out your resume and cover letter to multiple institutions, do not let the faculties know this by submitting a generic template cover letter.
-If you have done your due diligence in learning what the position entails, then you should be able to tailor your cover letter to the specific position.
-The easiest way to do this is to include the college or university name in your letter.
+Because you may be sending out your resume and cover letter to multiple institutions, do not inform the faculties by submitting a generic template cover letter.
+If you have diligently learned the position, you should tailor your cover letter to the job.
+The easiest way is to include the college or university name in your letter.

-Additionally, ensure you address the college’s particular needs with your accomplishments, this will show the hiring committee that not only are you familiar with their goals, but you have the experience to back up your self-marketing.
+Additionally, ensure you address the college’s particular needs with your accomplishments; this will show the hiring committee that you are familiar with their goals and have the experience to back up your self-marketing.

-If you take the extra time to tailor your cover letter to the position you are applying for, be it the Dean of Students or Director of Communications, you are increasing your chances of being selected for an interview.
+Suppose you take the extra time to tailor your cover letter to the position you are applying for, be it the Dean of Students or Director of Communications.
+In that case, you increase your chances of being selected for an interview.

 Be Specific by Targeting the Cover Letter

-When highlighting your capabilities and achievements, it is of utmost importance to illustrate how your competencies will meet the objectives of the position you aim to fill.
-Whether you list your capabilities in bullet or paragraph form, do it in a concise way so that the hiring committee can see and read how you are the right candidate for the position.
+When highlighting your capabilities and achievements, it is vital to illustrate how your competencies will meet the objectives of the position you aim to fill.
+Whether you list your powers in bullet or paragraph form, do it concisely so the hiring committee can see and read how you are the right candidate for the position.

 List Accomplishments to Match Higher Education Position

-When applying for higher education positions such as Chief Technology Officer, Campus Coordinator, or Executive Director, you want to make sure the accomplishments and experiences you add to your cover letter are relevant to the specific position and institution you are targeting.
+When applying for higher education positions such as Chief Technology Officer, Campus Coordinator, or Executive Director, you want to ensure the accomplishments and experiences you add to your cover letter are relevant to the specific position and institution you are targeting.

-A good rule of thumb is to highlight the job description and any other documents with the general position expectations with keywords that pertain to your own expertise and achievements.
-This will enable you to specify in your letter what you bring to the table.
+A good rule of thumb is to highlight the job description and any other documents with the general position expectations with keywords that pertain to your expertise and achievements.
+This will enable you to specify what you bring to your letter.

-As you move forward in your career, an idea would be to create a document that lists all your accomplishments as you would word them for a cover letter, in paragraph form, and simply insert them, after cleaning it up a bit, into your cover letters for new employment opportunities.
+As you progress in your career, an idea would be to create a document listing all your accomplishments.
+After cleaning it up, you would word them for a cover letter in paragraph form and insert them into your cover letters for new employment opportunities.

-This way you always have the sense of a tailored cover letter, although you may have a copy and pasted the middle section, and don’t have to spend hours creating a brand new letter each time you want to apply somewhere.
+This way, you always have the sense of a tailored cover letter, although you may have copied and pasted the middle section, and you don’t have to spend hours creating a brand new note each time you want to apply somewhere.